Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 ## Exemple of convergence with kp/k0=10 and filling ratio = 0.3, 100 steps per frame, max temperature minimization
 ![](Pictures/GA_output.gif)

-Note that grayscales are NOT compression artifacts but an average of topologies alive at a given epoch.
+Note that grayscales are NOT compression artifacts but an average of the 1000 topologies "alive" at a given epoch.

 ## Exemple of convergence with kp/k0=10 and filling ratio = 0.3 before and after extra refining with an [ESO algorithm](https://github.com/Raphael-Boichot/Evolutionary-structural-optimisation-algorithm), max temperature minimization
 ![](Pictures/Animation.gif).